nekromant/rumboot-tools/README.md

 This repository is home to a set of tools to create, update and run rumboot v1, v2 and other images This repository contains several tools

 * _rumboot-packimage_ - Adds/prints/updates checksums in image files
 * _rumboot-xrun_ - Directly executes images via serial line or network
+* _rumboot-gdb_ - Debug your binaries, even without JTAG
 * _rumboot-xflash_ - Write on-board memories via serial line or network (Simple interface)
 * _rumboot-flashrom_ - Wrapper around flashrom tool for advanced SPI flash programming
 * _rumboot-daemon_ - Provides network shared access to different boards
-* _rumboot-combine_ - Combines several images into one

 Sounds like too much?
 How you are you expected to use them in your app?